 The village of Whistler is fairly small and easily walkable making getting around very easy. for us, the best place to stay in Whistler would be the Pan Pacific Whistler.

-One of the best features of the Pan Pacific is the location.
+One of the best features of Pan Pacific is its location.
 Set right at the bottom of the Blackcomb ski runs and two lifts.
-This makes for the perfect spot for the non-skier to watch, from the hot tub of course.
-Inside the Pan Pacific are luxurious suites, most with one bedroom and a full kitchen.
-Having a fireplace and all the amenities in our room helped make the trip to Whistler for us.
+This makes for the perfect spot for the non-skier to watch, from the hot tub, of course.

 Have you ever been to Whistler, and would you go even if you weren’t a skier?
 We hope we convinced you that Whistler is a pretty cool place, even for the non-skier.